M-arcy/Feb2022FinalProject/README.md

 This is a final project for the Entity Academy/Woz U Data Science course.

 Predicting housing prices is critical to be able to purchase houses at scale to renovate and resell.
-Involving machine learning predictions in making expensive decisions in a market that changed as quickly as it did last summer when Covid made its appearance is risky.
+It can be risky involving machine learning predictions in making expensive decisions in a market that changed as quickly as it did last summer when Covid made its appearance.
 It can be difficult to predict months out with a market that is hard to quantify in terms of what buyers are looking for, and what they're willing to pay.

 1. Kaggle Dataset
 This dataset is available from Kaggle and contains 79 columns (independent variables) that indicate characteristics of the 1,460 houses.
 It contains one response variable: Sale Price.
+Housing dataset contains homes sold between 2006-2010 in Ames, Iowa.

 The original data can be found at the following link:

 https://www.kaggle.com/marcopale/housing

 2. Data Cleaning and Exploratory Data Analysis
-    - Missing values and data types
+    - Mitigated missing values and data types.
+LotFrontage null values received an average of all frontage values; other columns were dropped.
-    -summary statistics, graphs and check for normal distribution, if needed.
+    -Summary statistics, graphs and check for normal distribution, if needed.
-    - label encoding.
-One-hot encoding was not appropriate for this dataset.
-It increased the dimensionality of the dataset.
+    - Label encoding.
+One-hot encoding was not appropriate for this dataset; it increased the dimensionality of the dataset and was computationally expensive.
+While one-hot encoding would have worked perfectly for the Alley column, creating a binary 0 or 1 column denoting the presence or absence of an alley behind each house, it didn't further my purposes in this application.

 3. Data Analysis in R

 4. Data Visualization using Python